 Encouraging vaccine take-up is likely to become more challenging as we move through vaccination cohorts, especially when reaching the lowest priority younger generations.

-Younger generations are more likely to be vaccine hesitant (Freeman et al., 2021), partly because they perceive themselves to be at lower risk of developing a severe form of COVID-19.
+Younger generations are more likely to be vaccine hesitant ( (COVID-19 vaccine hesitancy in the UK: the Oxford coronavirus explanations, attitudes, and narratives survey (Oceans) II, Freeman et al., 2021), partly because they perceive themselves to be at lower risk of developing a severe form of COVID-19.

 In the section below, we provide a set of behavioural insights that could be relevant when encouraging younger generations to get vaccinated.